enzo-martellucci/Game-of-Life/README.md

 - if the cell is alive, and have between 2 and 3 alive neighbors, she stays alive, otherwise, she die.

 ## Launch
-To play the Game of Life, download "Game of Life.jar" file and execute it with :
+To play the Game of Life, download "Game of Life.jar" (JDK 11+) file and execute it with :

 java -jar GameOfLife.jar